negareri/fMRI-Connectome-MDD/README.md

 | Notebook 4 | Performance tables and Pearson/partial model-comparison heatmaps |

 See the README in each [`outputs/`](outputs) subdirectory for stage-specific output descriptions and figures.

-## Reproducibility notes

-- Participant metadata are sorted by `participant_id` before labels are paired with connectivity features.
-Preserve this ordering if adapting the pipeline.
-- The notebook pipelines place scaling and feature transformation inside the estimator passed to cross-validation, avoiding fit-on-test-fold leakage for those steps.
-- Dependencies are installed in the notebooks rather than pinned in an environment file.
-For durable reproduction, record the Python/package versions used in your runtime and consider exporting a lockfile.
-- Network access is required for OpenNeuro, AAL3, and repository artifact downloads.

 ## Interpretation and limitations